TheMedicineSeller/Velocity/README.md

 # Velocity ver 0.1
 A lightweight and fast system console Typing speed Evaluator for Windows in C/C++.
-To run velocity either build from source using cmake/ninja or download the velocity executable (prefer the latter).
+To run velocity either build from source using cmake/ninja or download the velocity executable and run in command prompt with .\velocity (prefer the latter).

 ## Improvements
 First of all to add a File handler that writes the user performance into history.txt and take inferences from it.